-Harassment is defined as any unwanted and unwelcome behavior that interferes with the student’s performance or creates an intimidating, hostile or offensive learning environment.
-Harassment includes physical, visual, verbal and sexual forms of behavior.
+Harassment is defined as any unwanted and unwelcome behavior that interferes with the student’s performance or creates an intimidating, hostile, or offensive learning environment.
+Harassment includes physical, visual, verbal, and sexual forms of behavior.
 Instances of harassment should be addressed using appropriate disciplinary consequences, counseling methods, and parental/guardian contact and involvement in accordance with the nature and frequency of the offense.

 Bullying is the use of force, threat, or coercion to abuse, intimidate, or aggressively dominate others.
 The behavior is often repeated and habitual.
 One essential prerequisite is the perception, by the bully or by others, of an imbalance of social or physical power, which distinguishes bullying from conflict.
 Behaviors used to assert such domination can include verbal harassment or threat, physical assault or coercion, and such acts may be directed repeatedly towards particular targets.

-1.Sexual harassment is defined as any unwelcome sexual advances, unwelcome physical contact of a sexual nature, or unwelcome verbal or physical conduct of a sexual nature.
+- Sexual harassment is defined as any unwelcome sexual advances, unwelcome physical contact of a sexual nature, or unwelcome verbal or physical conduct of a sexual nature.
 “Unwelcome verbal or physical contact of a sexual nature” includes, but is not limited to, “the deliberate, repeated making of unsolicited gestures or comments, or the deliberate, repeated display of offensive, sexually graphic materials which is not necessary for school purposes.”

-2.No student shall be subject to sexual harassment as a student.
+- No student shall be subject to sexual harassment as a student.

-3.Any student or employee who engages in sexual harassment shall be subject to severe disciplinary measures.
+- Any student or employee who engages in sexual harassment shall be subject to severe disciplinary measures.

-4.Any student who believes that he or she is being sexually harassed shall report immediately such information to the school administrator/principal.
+- Any student who believes that he or she is being sexually harassed shall report immediately such information to the school administrator/principal.
 Any information reported shall be treated as confidential.
 All claims of sexual harassment are to be immediately reported to the Catholic School Office and/or chancellor and/or review administrator and shall be thoroughly investigated by the school administrator/principal after consultation with and direction from the Catholic School Office.

 No student shall receive any retaliation or disciplinary action for reports of harassment made in good faith.

-STUDENTS: Sexual Abuse of Minors
+STUDENTS: Sexual Abuse of Minors (DSP 5825)

 PASTORAL POLICY REGARDING ALLEGED CASES OF SEXUAL ABUSE OF MINORS BY CLERGY OR OTHER CHURCH PERSONNEL OF THE DIOCESE OF JEFFERSON CITY

 Since 1990, the Diocese of Jefferson City ("the Diocese") has had a policy and procedures to give guidance to its employees, volunteers, religious and clergy in the Diocese on the subject of child abuse and to address the needs of persons affected by child abuse.
 The following policy and procedures have been adopted to address the particular situation in which a member of the clergy, or an employee, volunteer or religious working in the Diocese or in any parish, school or agency of the Diocese (the latter hereinafter referred to collectively or individually as "church personnel") is accused of sexual abuse of a minor.
 (1) For the purpose of this policy, any person under 18 years of age is considered a minor.
 An allegation of this type of abuse has serious consequences for the person alleged to have been abused and his/her family, for the person accused, and for the larger community.

 It is the policy of the Diocese that no person with a substantiated allegation (2) of sexual abuse of a minor will serve as a member of the clergy in active ministry or hold a position working in proximity to children as an employee or volunteer in the Diocese or in any parish, school or agency of the Diocese.
-All priests, deacons and other church personnel who minister in the Diocese are expected to be familiar with this policy and to comply with the procedures adopted to implement the policy.
+All priests, deacons, and other church personnel who minister in the Diocese are expected to be familiar with this policy and to comply with the procedures adopted to implement the policy.
 The Diocese will make available the resources required to implement the policy and procedures.
 By following this policy, the Diocese hopes to offer spiritual and psychological assistance as needed to any victim/survivor and to respect the civil and canonical rights of the accused while seeking to assist him or her.
 Proceedings pursuant to this policy shall be conducted in compliance with civil law and in accordance with ecclesiastical law; in particular the motu proprio, Sacramentorum Sanctitatis Tutela of Pope John Paul II, the Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons of the USCCB, and the Code of Canon Law.

 A. BRINGING AN ALLEGATION